 The Valemount Visitor Centre

 The Valemount Visitor Information Centre has a great variety of handcrafted artisan consignment items from local artists, souvenirs, books and clothing.
-The store is also online on the website (you can order online and arrange a pick-up time).
 They also sell BC Fishing Licenses.
 There are interpretive displays such as a Grizzly Bear, Black Bear, Wolf, Beaver and assorted local owls and birds.
 The helpful staff can help you book your local trip or any trip within British Columbia.
 There is free Wi-Fi as well as free brochures.
 Come into the centre to find out what local activities Valemount has to offer you!

 Valemount is home to the Chinook salmon run in August to September.
 The viewing platform (and parking area) in George Hicks Park by Swift Creek is only a 250 m stroll (or drive) down the road from the centre, otherwise you can take the short trail located to left just past the log building (and parking lot) below the centre (you will see the brown trail marker that states “G. Hicks Reg.
 Park Salmon Viewing”).
 At George Hicks Park you can enjoy a picnic while viewing the salmon by the river and also view the interpretative signage.
 The public washrooms (outhouses) are also located at the park.

 The Village of Valemount was incorporated in 1962 and is a member of the Federation of Canadian Municipalities.
 The local government agency provides municipal services to Valemount with one appointed mayor and four council members.
 Tourism has always been an important agenda for council, and with an aging tourist info centre, an update was essential.